A voice for

 • What practitioners say

-Nervous system: Bilberry may be applied in instances where vision is impaired or reduced.
-Bilberry is also supportive in instances where there is damage to the nervous system due to hypertension and diabetes.
-This might manifest as retinopathy or retinal degeneration.
+Bilberry is also supportive in instances where there is damage to the nervous system due to hypertension and diabetes, which can manifest as retinopathy or retinal degeneration (1).

 • Research